Considering a Breakup? Read These Questions Before Deciding to Stay or Go

 How will we divide our shared belongings?

 This is more of a logistics question to ask yourself, but equally important when contemplating the right time to break up with someone.
 Maybe you have a dog, or a house, or combined finances?
 Addressing and thinking about issues like these before pulling the plug will lead to a smoother breakup and transition out of one another’s lives.
 Ever wonder why you and partner aren’t on the same page?
-Well by nature, men and women are completely different in more ways than one, but here’s how to outsmart our DNA and live happily ever after.

 Have we both tried to fix the relationship?